 The question of comparative negligence is a common one in pedestrian accident cases.
 Pedestrians are sometimes at fault – at least in part – for their own accidents.
 Pedestrians must obey roadway rules and yield vehicles the right of way when applicable.
 A pedestrian cannot step out in front of moving traffic, cross in the middle of the road, or cross the street without the right of way.
 If you were partially to blame for your collision, you could still be eligible for compensation.

-What Can a Kansas City Pedestrian Accident Attorney Recover for You?
+How Can a Kansas City Pedestrian Accident Lawyer Help?

 Our lawyers work to recover damages and obtain fair and adequate compensation on your behalf.
 Survivors of pedestrian accidents and families who’ve lost family members due to pedestrian accidents can be entitled to compensation for economic and non-economic damages.
 Each case varies depending on the situation and types of injuries.